wences-sanchez/Knowledge-Base/pages/Implement – What's Up on the Field%3F – Tic-Tac-Toe – JetBrains Academy (highlights).md

 		  The following code is totally valid:

-		  v = 10  # variable v stores an integer valuev = 'hello'  # v now stores a string
+		  `v = 10  # variable v stores an integer valuev = 'hello'  # v now stores a string` -

-		  On the other side, in statically typed languages each variable has a type that cannot be changed during the runtime, so the code above would fail.
+		- On the other side, in statically typed languages each variable has a type that cannot be changed during the runtime, so the code above would fail.
 The examples of statically typed languages are C++, Java and Go.
 	- -
 	- -
 	- About Strong typing in .python #car